 First, customers want and expect a better shopping experience without the surprise of additional costs when your product arrives at the doorstep.
 Showing a total landed cost removes the unknown for your international customers, giving them a superior customer experience.

 Second, get as many of these carrier fees reduced or waived.
 Unfortunately, many carrier representatives aren’t even aware of all of these fees.
 Your ability to understand these fees and address them will allow you to negotiate a reduction or removal of them in many cases and will result in higher conversion, happier customers, and reduced customer service headaches.

 Can I see the breakdown of landed cost at the checkout?

-Yes, to see a breakdown of the landed cost inside of an iGlobal Stores Checkout you must first be logged in.
+Yes, to see a breakdown of the landed cost inside of an Zonos Checkout you must first be logged in.
 After logging in, get a shipping quote and make sure duty and tax are paid with that shipping method.
 Then in the checkout, click on the “Show/Hide Tax Breakdown” on the bottom left-hand corner of the page to see a breakdown of the taxes, duty, brokerage and other fees.